hathix/where-can-i-vote-by-mail/README.md

 If you get any new information or would like to beef up this repository, please feel free to make a pull request.

+If someone would like to turn the above map into a table, and perhaps cross-reference with voting history and number of electoral votes, please help with that!
+We hope this can become a useful resource for American voters.